ajtribick/celestia-gaia-stardb/README.md

 Gaia EDR3 for celestia.Sci/Celestia
 ==================================

+**THIS BRANCH IS CURRENTLY A WORK-IN-PROGRESS AND IN A NON-WORKING STATE.**

 This repository contains Python scripts to generate a celestia.Sci/Celestia star database from the *Gaia* Data Release 2 data, supplemented by the XHIP catalogue.